 Continue to improve data analytics capability and use it to make informed decisions

-Evidence-based data shared through publication of quarterly CTP Scheme Insights reports
+Evidence-based data shared through publication of quarterly and annual CTP Scheme Insights reports

 Ensure our people have the tools and skills required to fulfil their roles competently

-Percentage of staff who were able to access relevant training opportunities
+Percentage of staff who were able to access relevant learning and development opportunities

 Focus on quality, innovation and improvement